openvinotoolkit/openvino/docs/ops/generation/Multinomial_13.md

 **Short description**: *Multinomial* operation generates a sequence of class indices sampled from Multinomial distribution.

-**Detailed description**: *Multinomial* operation generates a sequence of class indices sampled from Multinomial distribution.
-Values in *input* indicate probabilities for every class that could be randomly sampled from Multinominal distribution.
-When specific class is sampled, it's indice in *input* is appended to *output* sequence in corresponding batch value.
+**Detailed description**: *Multinomial* operation generates a sequence of class indices sampled from a Multinomial distribution.
+In this context, the *input* values represent the probabilities associated with each class within the Multinomial distribution.
+When performing the operation, it randomly selects a class based on these probabilities.
+Subsequently, the index of the chosen class in the *input* array is appended to the *output* sequence in the corresponding batch.

+**Algorithm formulation**:

+Given a list of probabilities x1,x2, ..., xn:
+* If *log_probs* is true:
+  * For each probability x, replace it with a value e^x
+* Create a cumulative sum (prefix sum) of those probabilities, ie. create an array of values where the ith value is the sum of the probabilities x1, ..., xi
+* Divide the created array by the final (maximum) value to normalize the cumulative probabilities between [0, 1]
+* Randomly generate a sequence of floats in range [0,1]
+* For each generated number, assign the class with the lowest index for which the cumulative probability is less or equal the generated value.
+* If *replacement* is False (sampling without replacement)
+  * Set the class probability to 0 and adjust the cumulative sum accordingly
+* Convert the output indices to *output_type*
+* Return output indices

 **Attributes**: